-There are many couples who want to complete their family, although they are not able to do so because of the infertility.
+There are many couples who want to complete their family, although they are not able to do so because of infertility.
 It can be because of problems in the female and/or in males.

-Male infertility is the inability of the male to cause a pregnancy in female who is fertile.
+Male infertility is the inability of the male to cause a pregnancy in a female who is fertile.

 Male Infertility rise in India:

-Male infertility has been on the rise in India since last few years.
+Male infertility has been on the rise in India for the last few years.
 A recent health survey has revealed that almost 46% of the Indian males belonging to the age group of 31 and 40, underwent a medical intervention for conceiving a pregnancy.
 Male infertility is a cause in almost 50% of the cases of infertility and it is the main cause in almost 30% of all pregnancies.

 Effect of Male Infertility on personal self: